caotrongphuoc/Zomwar/docs/02-guide-coding-rules.md

 ## I. Naming conventions

 The conventions below are drawn directly from the existing source code.
-New code must follow these conventions so that tooling, search, and reviewers all work consistently.
+You can follow these conventions to develop your coding so that tooling, search, and reviewers all work consistently.

 **Case styles used in this document:**